juhoinkinen/Annif-wiki/Getting-started.md

 # Evaluate with a directory full of files

-If you have several documents with gold standard subjects, you can evaluate how well Annif works using the `evaldir` command.
+If you have several documents with gold standard subjects, you can evaluate how well Annif works using the `eval` command.
 First you need to place the documents as text files in a directory and store the subjects in TSV files with the same basename.
 See [[Corpus formats]] for more information about the format.
 Then you can evaluate:

     annif eval tfidf-en /path/to/documents/